jimcortez/ai-shader-tool/documents/PYTHON_API.md

 )
 ```

+## Buffer Pooling and Reuse

+The ShaderRenderer uses a GLBufferPool to efficiently reuse OpenGL buffers for rendering frames of the same size.
+This reduces memory allocations and improves performance, especially for batch or repeated rendering jobs.

+- Buffers are allocated from the pool when rendering frames.
+- The pool is automatically managed by the renderer; users do not need to interact with it directly.
+- All buffer/image operations require the OpenGL context to be current (handled by the renderer).
+- Direct allocation from the pool in user code may not yield a valid OpenGL texture outside the rendering pipeline.

+**Benefits:**
+- Reduces memory churn and allocation overhead.
+- Improves performance for batch rendering.
+- Ensures efficient use of GPU resources.

+**Caveats:**
+- Direct use of GLBufferPool outside the renderer may not always produce valid buffers (e.g., `name == 0`).
+- Always use the renderer's API for rendering and image extraction.

 This documentation provides a comprehensive guide to using the VVISF Python bindings.
 For more advanced usage and examples, refer to the test files in the `tests/` directory.